Mississippi drops case against Curtis Flowers after he was tried 6 times on murder charges

 (CNN)Prosecutors in Mississippi are dismissing the case against Curtis Flowers, a Black man who was tried six times in a murder case by a White prosecutor and spent 23 years in prison, a spokeswoman for the state's attorney general said Friday.

-The indictments against Flowers over the deaths of four people were dismissed, Colby Jordan, a spokeswoman for the the Mississippi attorney general told CNN.
+The indictment against Flowers over the deaths of four people were dismissed, Colby Jordan, a spokeswoman for the the Mississippi attorney general told CNN.

+The Mississippi Attorney General's Office had filed the motion to dismiss the indictments against Flowers, saying "it is in the interest of justice that the State will not seek an unprecedented seventh trial of Mr. Flowers."

+A copy of the motion was published by APM Reports and it's authenticity was confirmed to CNN by the office of the Mississippi Attorney General.

 Flowers was accused of capital murder in the killing of four people inside a furniture store in Winona, Mississippi.
 Prosecutors alleged Flowers stole a .380-caliber pistol and shot the store's owner, Beth Tardy, and three employees execution-style on July 16, 1996.